Baz-devv/bazblog/content/posts/Clean-code.md

 `Self-Validating` -> Tests should have a boolean output, either they pass or fail.

 `Timely` -> Tests need to be written in a timely fashion.
 Should be written before the production code that makes them pass.

+## CHAPTER 10: CLASSES.

+#### Class Organization.
+Classes should begin with a list of variables.
+Public stati constants if any should come first.
+Then private static variables followed by private instance variables.

+Public functions should follow the list of variables.
+Private utilities called by a public function should be put right after the public function itself.
+This follows the step-down rule and helps the program read like a newspaper article.

+#### Classes Should Be Small.
+The first rule of classes is they ought to be small.

+As with functions, smaller is the primary rule when it comes to designing classes.

+How small should they be then?
+With functions we measured size by counting physical lines but with classes we count `responsibilities`.

+The name of a class should describe what responsibilities it fulfils.
+Naming is the first way of helping determine class size.

+##### Single Responsibility Principle (S.R.P).
+SRP states that a class/module should have one and only one reason to change.

+This principle gives us both a definition of responsibility and guidelines to class size.

+A system should be composed of many small classes.
+Each small class encapsulates a single responsibility, has a single reason to change and collaborates with a few others to achieve the desired system behaviour.

+##### Cohesion.
+Classes should have a low number of instance variables.

+Each of the methods of a class should manipulate one or more of those variables.
+The more variables a method manipulates, the more cohesive that method is to its class.

+Maintaining cohesion results in many small changes.

+#### Organizing For Change.
+For most systems, change is continual.
+In a clean system, we organize our classes so as to reduce the risk of change.

+In an ideal system, we incorporate new features by extending the system not by making modifications to existing code.

+##### Isolating From Change.
+Needs will change and its therefore inevitable that code will change.

+In OOP there are concrete classes which contain implementation code and abstract classes which represent concepts only.

+A client class depending on concrete details is at risk when those details change.
+To mitigate this, we can introduce interfaces and abstract classes to help isolate the impact of those details.

+## CHAPTER 11: SYSTEMS.